ss1738/stellar-anomaly-detector/README.md

 1.  **Clone** this repository.
 2.  **Install dependencies** using the provided file: `pip install -r requirements.txt`
 3.  **Run** the main notebook: `Stellar_Anomaly_Detector (1).ipynb`

----

-## ✅ Final Launch!

-Once your `README.md` is updated, your project is professionally published and ready to be shared.
-Your final step is to **post the link on LinkedIn**!
-Good luck!